-- 14.4.1 Where the Court, at the application of a party to proceedings, issues a summons, pursuant to section 22 of the Act, requiring a person to appear before the Court, the Court may, either at the time of the issue of the summons or at any time before the conclusion of the action, order the party which applied for the issue of the summons to pay to the person required to appear the cost of that person attending before the Court. - 14.4.2 When determining the amount to be paid pursuant to paragraph 14.3.1, the Court shall have regard to: - the principles enunciated in subparagraph 3 under the heading 'Disbursements' in paragraph 14.1.1 of this Part; and - any travelling, accommodation or other costs actually incurred or likely to be incurred by the person in attending the Court. - 14.4.3 The Court may make an order pursuant to this paragraph either upon an application by the person required to appear or a party to the proceedings, or of its own motion.

-14.4.4 Where an order is made pursuant to this paragraph, the amount ordered to be paid shall be a debt payable to the person required to attend by the party against whom the order is made.
+- 14.4.2 Where the Court, on the application of a party to the proceeding, issues a subpoena requiring a person to appear before the Court, the Court may, either at the time of the issue of the subpoena or at any time before the conclusion of the action, order the party who applied for the issue of the subpoena to pay to the person required to appear the cost of that person attending before the Court. - 14.4.3 When determining the amount to be paid pursuant to paragraph 14.3.1, the Court shall have regard to: - the principles enunciated in subparagraph 3 under the heading 'Disbursements' in paragraph 14.1.1 of this Part; and - any travelling, accommodation or other costs actually incurred or likely to be incurred by the person in attending the Court. - 14.4.4 The Court may make an order pursuant to this paragraph either upon an application by the person required to appear or a party to the proceeding, or of its own motion. - 14.4.5 Where an order is made pursuant to this paragraph, the amount ordered to be paid shall be a debt payable to the person required to attend by the party against whom the order is made.